Grand Canyon Education (NASDAQ:LOPE) Issues FY 2022 Earnings Guidance

 In other Grand Canyon Education news, CAO Lori Browning sold 1,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 7th.
-The stock was sold at an average price of $90.37, for a total value of $90,370.00.
-Following the completion of the sale, the chief accounting officer now directly owns 15,369 shares in the company, valued at $1,388,896.53.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+The shares were sold at an average price of $90.37, for a total transaction of $90,370.00.
+Following the completion of the sale, the chief accounting officer now directly owns 15,369 shares of the company’s stock, valued at $1,388,896.53.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
 1.80% of the stock is currently owned by insiders.

 About Grand Canyon Education